-Tablet, Capsule, Chewable Tablet, Liquid, Tablet for Suspension, Long Acting Tablet
+Capsule, Liquid, Tablet, Chewable Tablet, Long Acting Tablet

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - The chewable tablet must be chewed before you swallow it.
-You may crush the tablet and mix the medicine with a small amount of food if that makes it easier to swallow.
+You may crush the tablet and mix the medicine with a small amount of food to make it easier to swallow.

 - Shake the oral liquid well just before each use.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- You may mix the oral liquid with baby formula, milk, fruit juice, water, ginger ale, or another cold drink.
-Be sure the child drinks all of the mixture.
+- You may mix the oral liquid with a baby formula, milk, fruit juice, water, ginger ale, or another cold drink.
+Be sure your child drinks all of the mixture right away.

-- Place the tablet for suspension in a small drinking glass, and add two teaspoons of water to the glass.
-Do not use any other liquid.
-Use only water.
+- Place the tablet for suspension in a small drinking glass, and add 2 teaspoons of water to the glass.
+Do not use any other liquid other than water.
 Gently stir or swirl the water in the glass until the tablet is completely dissolved.
 Drink all of this mixture right away.
-To make sure you get all of the medicine, add some more water to the drinking glass, then drink all of this water, too.
+Add more water to the glass and drink all of it to make sure you get all of the medicine.

 - Do not chew or swallow the tablet for suspension.
 The tablet will not dissolve in your mouth.

 - Keep using this medicine for the full treatment time, even if you feel better after the first few doses.
 Your infection may not clear up if you stop using the medicine too soon.